General Terms and Conditions of ticketscript Limited in England

 IPR: means intellectual property rights including, but not limited to, all patents, copyrights, design rights, trade marks, service marks, trade secrets, know-how, database rights and other rights in the nature of intellectual property rights (whether registered or not) and all applications for the same which may now, or in the future, subsist anywhere in the world;

-Ticketscript: the private limited liability company Ticketscript Limited ("Ticketscript"), registered and having its main place of business at 8 Baden Place, Crosby Row, London SE1 1YW England.
+ticketscript: the private limited liability company ticketscript Limited (“ticketscript”), registered and having its main place of business at 4 More London Riverside, London, SE1 2AU, United Kingdom.

 Ticket: means all tickets sold to Users which include, but are not limited to, eTickets, mobile and hardcopy tickets;